 Arrest and trials

-Over the next few days, the main suspects were rounded up by the authorities.
+Over the next few days, more suspects were rounded up by the authorities.
 Those believed to be the ringleaders were imprisoned at York Castle, to await trial.
-Now they did need to feel afraid.

-All the prisons in the north were now so full that the king thought it necessary to send four or five judges to York with “commissions of oyer and terminer“.
-These were judges who travelled around the judicial circuits of England and Wales, setting up court and summoning juries at the various assize towns (and there authorised to hear and determine criminal cases).
+All the prisons in Yorkshire were now so full that the king thought it necessary to send four or five judges to York with “commissions of oyer and terminer“.
+These were judges who travelled around the judicial circuits of England and Wales, setting up court and summoning juries at the various assize towns (and authorised to hear and determine criminal cases).

-In total, twenty-one men were convicted of treason and sentenced to death.
+In total, twenty-six men were convicted of treason and sentenced to death in October 1663.